 What is the health problem?

 Maternity care for mothers and babies in the UK is of high quality overall, but could and should be more consistent and provide greater equity of outcomes.
-For example, as Tommy’s charity highlights, around 8% of babies in the UK are born prematurely - about 60,000 babies each year.
+Around 8% of babies in the UK are born prematurely - about 60,000 babies each year.
 This is higher than many countries in Europe.
 Babies born prematurely may need special care, are more likely to have developmental problems early in their life, and to develop health problems as adults.

 There are also major disparities in maternal health outcomes for women belonging to ethnic minorities and those living in disadvantaged areas.
 For example, Black women in the UK have higher maternal death rates than white women, and a higher risk of miscarriage, giving birth prematurely and stillbirth.